Devashrutha/SensLink-Vision/README.md

   <img src="Pictures/Back.jpg" height="774.4" width="397.4">
 </div>

-The main PCB containing the `STM32F411CE` was designed in `Altium` while the `LoRa Transceiver PCB` was designed in `Ki-CAD.` The main board comprises an `MPU-6050` IMU, a `BMP280` barometer, and a `VI53L1X` laser range finder.
+The main PCB containing the `STM32F411CE` was designed in `Altium` while the `LoRa Transceiver PCB` was designed in `KiCad`.
+The main board comprises an `MPU-6050` IMU, a `BMP280` barometer, and a `VI53L1X` laser range finder.
 An onboard SD card reader can log the data read from the sensors.
 A `type C` connector can stream data using a `virtual COM port`.
+The SD card traces are length-matched so that the data transmitted and received from the MCU happens without delays.
+This mitigates the corruption of the sensor data while logging.

 <div align="center">
   <img src="Pictures/MCU_PCB.png">